elidoran/node-cio/README.md

 client = cio.client(options);

 // the result is a client socket created by `net.connect()`
-// when it connects it will do create a `json-duplex-stream` and do:
+// when it connects it will create a `json-duplex-stream` and do:
 // client.pipe(json.in) and json.out.pipe(client)
 // it's up to you to handle the middle like: var transform = getSomeTransform();